Shazam2morrow/hacktips/Web/access-control.md

 2. **How does the application handle user roles and permissions?**

    Examine how different user roles are defined and what permissions each role has.
-Look for inconsistencies or overly permissive roles that might lead to privilege escalation.
+Look for inconsistencies or overly permissive roles that might lead to **PE**.

 3. **How are user sessions managed?**